polarmobile/coffeescript-style-guide/README.md

 # CoffeeScript Style Guide

-This is a HuzuTech-local version of the canonical [CoffeeScript style guide][coffeescript-style-guide] created by [polarmobile](https://github.com/polarmobile).
+This is a HuzuTech-local version of the canonical [CoffeeScript style guide](https://github.com/polarmobile/coffeescript-style-guide) created by [polarmobile](https://github.com/polarmobile).

 ## Inspiration